-Orlando Coastal Window Treatment Recommendations09/26/2017Todd Hansen Living in a coastal area like Orlando means that how you plan your home design may vary from homes in other parts of FL.
-Not only do coastal homes around here have a particular style, but houses around here can also have a few aspects that other homes might not have – even when talking about window coverings in Orlando households.
-Here’s what you can do with your window coverings to make a coastal home look its very best.Preserve Your Views – And Your PrivacyHomes on the Orlando coast boast some of the most beautiful views of any home in FL, and even if you’d love to keep them clear 24 hours a day, you also need to think about your privacy.
-Thin blinds or draperies may be all the rage in some homes, but they’ll also let anyone walking outside see inside your home.Rather, choose a window treatment with more versatility like plantation shutters, which let you have a good amount of flexibility on maintaining your privacy as well as your views.
-The movable louvers give you an entire spectrum of visibility, and the actual shutters can swing open or closed, so you can change at different times of the day or just based on your mood.Keep Salty Air From Damaging Your [[Window TreatmentOwning a home on the FL coast means you’re all too familiar with saltwater and the ocean air.
+Orlando Coastal Window Treatment Recommendations09/26/2017Todd Hansen Living in a coastal area like Orlando means that how you plan your home design may vary from homes in other cities in FL.
+Not only do coastal homes around here have a particular style, but houses around here can also have a few aspects that other homes might not have – especially when talking about window coverings in Orlando households.
+Here’s what you can do with your window coverings to make a coastal home look its very best.Preserve Your Views And Your PrivacyHomes on the Orlando coast boast some of the most beautiful views of any home in FL, and even if you’d love to keep them clear 24 hours a day, you also need to think about your privacy.
+Thin blinds or draperies may be all the rage in some homes, but they’ll also let anyone walking outside see inside your home.Rather, choose a window treatment with more versatility like plantation shutters, which let you have a good amount of flexibility on both your privacy as well as your views.
+The movable louvers give you an entire spectrum of visibility, and the panels themselves can swing open or closed, so you can change at different times of the day or just based on your mood.Keep Salty Air From Damaging Your [[Window TreatmentOwning a home on the FL coast means you’re all too familiar with saltwater and the ocean air.
 Salty air can lead to rust on your car, corrosion on metal patio furniture, and damage on your window treatments and windows.
 For form and function to last you years, you need a window treatment that doesn’t hold moisture.
 The best waterproof window treatments will be faux wood blinds or Polywood plantation shutters.
-Both can shrug off moisture, keeping your window treatment and frame free from mildew, corrosion, and smells.Keep Your Space and Your Options OpenThe ocean air isn’t all bad, though.
-One of the best feelings in Orlando homes is opening up the windows to let the coastal breeze sweep through your home.
+Both can shrug off moisture, keeping your window treatment and frame free from mildew, damage, and smells.Keep Your Space and Your Options OpenThe ocean air isn’t all bad, though.
+One of the best experiences of being a Orlando homeowner is opening up the windows to let the coastal breeze sweep through your home.
 To make it even better, you need a window treatment that won’t swing or flap wildly in the breeze.
 Stay away from light drapes or curtains strung from a rod, and depending on how breezy your neighborhood gets, blinds may even be a bad idea.
 Instead, look for a a window treatment that will stay put, such as shutters.
 Also keep in mind how your home design could change over the next few years.
 Orlando interior fashion trends can shift fairly often, and buying a stylistically versatile window covering can help you keep up with trends.
 Some window treatments that will adapt with the times better than others include:Solid white interior shuttersNeutral tone roller shadesFaux wood blinds in solid or wood colorsSpruce Up Your Coastal HomeFor more help preventing damage from salty ocean air, staying up to date on home design, or preserving your beautiful Orlando coast views, we can help.
 Get in touch by calling 407-630-7011 or use the free consultation request form below.
 Get started on making your home even more beautiful than the views around it.